On Wirsing's problem in small exact degree: Auxiliary results

 \end{lemma}

+\begin{remark} If $H(P)\to\infty$ and $\xi$ is transcendental, then for the induced irreducible $W$ we may assume $H(W)\to\infty$ as well.
+Indeed, if otherwise $H(W)\le X_0$ is bounded for a sequence of $P$ as above, then we have a uniform lower bound $|W(\xi)|\gg_{X_0,\xi,d} 1$.
+But then we may consider $P/R$ instead of $P$, which has degree less than $d$ and height $\gg_{X_0,d} H(P)$ by Gelfond's Lemma~\ref{gel}.
+Since $d$ is fixed, repeating the argument, we must arrive at some irreducible divisor of $P$ with large height and the stated property. \end{remark}

-The lemma is not the precise formulation by Wirsing, but from its proof our claim is evident.
-We will freuqently apply a direct consequence of~\cite[Lemma~3.1]{buschlei} that can be considered a variant of Liouville's inequality~\cite[Corollary~A.2]{bugbuch}.
+The lemma is not the precise formulation by Wirsing, but from the proof Wirsing provided, the claim of Lemma~\ref{hiw} is evident.
+We will frequently apply a direct consequence of~\cite[Lemma~3.1]{buschlei} that can be considered a variant of Liouville's inequality~\cite[Corollary~A.2]{bugbuch}.

 \begin{lemma}[Bugeaud, Schleischitz] Let $U_{1},U_{2}$ be integer polynomials of degrees $d_{1}>0$ and $d_{2}>0$ respectively and without common non-constant factor over $\mathbb{Z}[T]$.
 If we let $H=\max_{i=1,2} H(U_i)$, then for any real $\xi$ we have